iammukeshm/CleanArchitecture.WebApi/README.md

 # Clean Architecture with ASP.NET Core 3.1 WebApi
 ### Coming Soon.
 Work under Progress.
 An Implementation of Clean Architecture with ASP.NET Core 3.1 WebApi.
+With this Open-Source BoilerPlate Template, you will get access to the world of Loosely-Coupled and Inverted-Dependency Architecture in ASP.NET Core 3.1 WebApi with a lot of best practices.

 Check out my [blog](https://www.codewithmukesh.com) or say [Hi on Twitter!](https://twitter.com/codewithmukesh)

 ## Give a Star ⭐️
 If you found this Implementation helpful or used it in your Projects, do give it a star.
 Thanks!
+Or, If you are feeling really generous, [Support the Project with a small contribution!](https://www.buymeacoffee.com/codewithmukesh) :)

-## Purpose of this Repository
+## Purpose of this Project
 The primary goal is to create a Full-Fledged implementation, that is well documented along with the steps taken to build this Solution from Scratch.
-I also intend to make this Solution available as a Solution Template within Visual Studio 2019 (by installing the required Nuget Package).
+I also intend to make this Solution available as a Solution Template within Visual Studio 2019 (by installing the required Nuget Package / Extension).
 - Demonstrate Clean Monolith Architecture in ASP.NET Core 3.1
 - This is not a Proof of Concept
 - Implementation that is ready for Production